aciancetta/nowcastapp/README.md

 # Credits

-The package and the app have been developed during my internship at [IRPET](http://www.irpet.it/) (Regional Institute for Economic Planning of Tuscany).
+The package and the app have been developed as part of an internship at [IRPET](http://www.irpet.it/) (Regional Institute for Economic Planning of Tuscany).